uvicore/framework/README.md

 ## Learning Uvicore

-Uvicore documentation is still underway, but you can get started at https://uvicore.io today!
+Uvicore documentation is still underway, but you can get started today at https://uvicore.io

 ## Quick Start Installation